wp-plugins/simple-ip-ban/readme.txt

 === IP Ban ===
 Contributors: almos20
 Donate link: http://sandorkovacs84.wordpress.com/
-Tags: ip ban, user agent ban
-Requires at least: 3.1.0
+Tags: ip ban, user agent ban, protection, anti-spam Requires at least: 3.1.0
 Tested up to: 3.4.2
-Stable tag: 1.0.1
+Stable tag: 1.1.0

 Simple IP Ban is a lightweight ip / user agent ban plugin.

 == Description ==

+UPDATE1: For the admin user the plugin it's not active.

+UPDATE2: Added Ip Range feature for ip list.

 IP Ban is a security plugin, protects your site accessing from unwanted ip  addresses or user agents.
 You can add ip addresses or user agents creating your own black list.

+It also good to protect your site from unwanted crawlers, which uses your resource and bandwidth.
+Just add an ip address or user agent and things will happened.

 After the plugin activation, in the SETTINGS menu you'll see  the Simple IP BAN submenu.
 Here you have 3 textareas:

-1. Add ip address here.
+1. Add ip address or range here.

 2. Add user agents here.

 3. Define external url .
 All spammers will be redirected to this url.